Knowing about the Bible’s cultural setting can shed remarkable light on things you thought you understood.

 All of life’s rhythms were to revolve around celebrating the indescribable joy of the day when the whips ceased cracking, the shackles fell off, and the cell doors swung open toward freedom.

 In effect, God was training Israel to imitate him in his generosity.
 Like a good coach, God wanted them to practice, practice, practice.
 One day out of seven.
 Every seventh year.
-And every seventh seven of years, which would be a grand re-enactment of God’s gift of land and a new chance at life.
+And every seventh seven of years, which would be God’s Jubilee — a forgiveness of debt and a new chance at life.

-During Jesus’s ministry, he also stressed that the appropriate response to God’s forgiveness is to extend it to others.
+During Jesus’s ministry, he used a lot of imagery about the Jubilee.
+We are all debtors to God who need his forgiveness.
+Jesus stressed that the appropriate response to God’s forgiveness is to extend it to others.
 If we’ve been forgiven a debt of ten thousand talents, we can’t shake down our debtors for few denarii.

 We’re to forgive as we have been forgiven, just as Israel was to release others in order to remember its own release from bondage.
 When we realize our sin and how much we have been set free from, and we share this overwhelming forgiveness with others, God will fill our lives with his love.